2023 Most Popular Communication & Journalism Master's Degree Schools in Illinois

 Full Communication & Journalism at Northern Illinois University Report

-Northeastern Illinois University came in at #8 in this year’s edition of the Most Popular Communication & Journalism Master’s Degree Schools in Illinois ranking.
-Northeastern Illinois University is a moderately-sized public school located in the city of Chicago.
+Northeastern Illinois University landed the #8 spot in the 2023 rankings for the most popular master’s degree communication and journalism programs.
+Northeastern Illinois University is a moderately-sized public school located in the large city of Chicago.

 Of the 14 students majoring in communication and journalism at Northeastern Illinois University, 21% are male and 79% are female.

-Full Communication & Journalism at Northeastern Illinois University Report
+Read full report on Communication & Journalism at Northeastern Illinois University

-Explore all the Most Popular Communication & Journalism Schools in the Great Lakes Area or other specific states within that region.
+Explore all the Most Popular Communication & Journalism Colleges in the Great Lakes Area or other specific states within that region.

 Communication & Journalism Majors to Study